Ofgem's energy price cap.

 Standard variable tariff (SVT) customers.

-Customers on a standard variable tariff (SVT) will see their unit prices fall to be in line with those set by Ofgem from 1 April 2024.
+Customers on a standard variable tariff (SVT) will see their unit prices increase to be in line with those set by Ofgem from 1 October 2024.

 Fixed tariff customers.